I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

-If you've reached this hub, then you're most likely looking for the best way to get experience in Dragon Quest IV! :)
+If you've reached this article, then you're most likely looking for the best way to get experience in Dragon Quest IV!

 Well, it's pretty simple actually: Just kill Metal Slimes.

 You've probably seen these cute little critters at least once, since, at the least, the weakest variety (called Metal Slime) seems to be all over the world map.
 However, you've probably only been able to kill them with luck.
 Well, I can't completely remove the luck factor, but I can minimize it.